sloboda/URLLookupServiceDemo/README.md

    `$COMPLETELY_NEW_PATH_AND_QUERY_STRING`, the agreed action is my service defines these values as *NO_MALWARE_AT_THAT_HOST*.
 My service does not initiate any sort of qualification to start checking that new URL for malware.
+   I created test URLs (malware and non-malware) to prove this service would work.
+All of them are examples.
+Identifying malware is beyond the scope of this exercise.
 3. I can prove the requested resource does not match any entry in the database of malware URLs.
 I cannot prove that the URL is safe from all threats; the URL may still lead to some other threat that my service has not identified:
    [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting),
    [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), a
    website vulnerable to [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), or something else.
-   So while I can prove the URL is not in the database, I cannot prove the URL is "safe from any threat ever."
+   So while I can prove a malware URL is not in the database, I cannot prove the URL is "safe from any threat ever."
 4. I assume I can claim the '1' in `GET /urlinfo/1/` as my version number one for this web service.